I was recently asked what advice I would give to someone who wants start painting.

 When people booking one of my painting courses, they often tell me “I’m novice”, “I’ve never painted” or “I don’t know how to paint”.
 And regardless of nationality this fear is international!

-Don’t worry that it is perfectly normal to have some doubts at the beginning.
+Don’t worry that it is perfectly normal to have some doubts when you start painting.
 Painting is an activity that can be learned as sport, music, sculpture.
 It’s necessary to show patience, perseverance and self-confidence.
 And above all not to be too demanding with oneself from the beginning.
 You have to take your time.
 And you must accept to make some mistakes, don’t worry they can be rectified.

 When you start painting don’t be too ambitious in the choice of subject and in the type of painting.
 Prefer acrylic paint at the beginning because oil and especially watercolour require a little more experience.
 This will come with time.